NonneTrapuE/Terrashell/README.md

 ## Toml
 Toml is a configuration language, like XML or JSON, but easier to understand by humans.
-It's for that i choice this language
+It's for that i choice this language.

 ## To test Terraform